Celayix Home » How to Prevent Workplace Violence in Healthcare

 What is workplace violence?

 The National Institute for Occupational Safety and Health (NIOSH) defines workplace violence as “the act or threat of violence directed toward persons at work or on duty, ranging from verbal abuse to physical assaults.”
-Other organizations broaden the definition of workplace violence to include acts of aggression, physical assault, or threatening behaviour in the workplace that endangers customers, coworkers, or managers.
+Other organizations broaden the definition of workplace violence to include acts of aggression, physical assault, or threatening behavior in the workplace that endangers customers, coworkers, or managers.

 Despite differences in definition from one organization to the next, they have common themes.
 Ultimately, workplace violence in healthcare settings refers to various violent acts committed by patients, visitors, and employees/workers that cause actual physical harm or cause concern for personal safety.